domschl/python-fhem/README.md

 Simple API to connect to the [FHEM home automation server](https://fhem.de/) via sockets or http(s), using the telnet or web port on FHEM with optional SSL (TLS) and password or basicAuth support.

 **Note:** Starting with verson 0.7.0, Python 2.x is no longer supported with `python-fhem`.
 If you still require support for Python 2, use versions 0.6.5.
+Automatic testing currently covers Python versions 3.8, 3.10, 3.11.

 ## Installation